 - Garnish keema curry as you wish with cilantro, mint and/or fried curry leaves.
 Use for sandwiches (aka sloppy joes), saucy over rice, with flatbread, or as a topping for Indian pizza.

 - Feel free to used any ground meat you prefer or go vegetarian using crumbled firm tofu.

-- To streamline this recipe I’ve used a store-bought ginger garlic paste and canned tomato puree.
-You can choose to make your own.
+- To streamline this recipe you can use a store-bought ginger garlic paste and canned tomato puree.
+Feel free to use fresh tomatoes and make your own ginger garlic paste.

-- Keema curry can be eaten or used the samd day, but like many Indian dishes, it is better the next day.
+- Keema curry can be eaten the same day, but like many Indian dishes, it is better the next day.